harveyramer/harvey-ramer-blog/src/pages/blog/2020-04-09-start-here-to-make-a-useful-covid-19-tracker-with-node-js.md

 ![Our grown-up Hello World app with multiple routes](/img/chrome_r6cetpk0lp.png "Our grown-up Hello World app with multiple routes")

-## COVID-19 Tracker
+## Housekeeping: Versioning Our Code

- Now it's time to get real.
-We have created the framework on which our COVID-19 Tracker can be built.
-But before we move on, let's commit our files to Git so we can make changes without losing any of our past work.
+Before we move on to write some more substantial code, let's commit our files to Git so we can make changes without losing any of our past work.
 In Visual Studio Code Terminal make sure you are in the root of your project.
 The path in your terminal should look something like `C:\Users\hramer\covid19-tracker` and not like `C:\Users\hramer\covid19-tracker\src`.
 If it looks like the latter, `cd..` will fix your problem.

 Let's commit our code changes.